JonTDean/Lesson10-Is-Horrible/README.md

 	```

-10. Lets call the 4 Sort methods we created
+10. Lets have the user choose the Sorting method he wants to use to organize his Employees.